 Dr. Platzer has served as a pharmaceutical industry expert on the board of directors of multiple biotech companies in both the U.S. and Europe.
-Currently he serves as chairman of Probiodrug, AOT, Léman Micro Devices, and Credentis, as well as a board member of Peripal and as a director and venture partner of MedTech Innovation Partners, MTIP, a Swiss VC firm focusing on MedTech and eHealth, He also serves as the president of Swiss business angel group StartAngels since 2015.
+Currently he serves as chairman of Vivoryon Therapeutics AG, AOT, Léman Micro Devices, and Credentis, as well as a board member of Peripal and as a director and venture partner of MedTech Innovation Partners, MTIP, a Swiss VC firm focusing on MedTech and eHealth.
+He has also served as the president of Swiss business angel group StartAngels since 2015.